John Fletcher Hanson

-John Fletcher Hanson (November 25, 1840 in Monroe County, Georgia – 1910) was a self-made industrialist who lived in Georgia and helped establish the Georgia School of Technology (later known as the Georgia Institute of Technology).
+John Fletcher Hanson (November 25, 1840 – 1910) was an American self-made industrialist who lived in the state of Georgia and helped establish the Georgia School of Technology (later known as the Georgia Institute of Technology).

 The son of a farmer-preacher, Hanson learned about the brick and furniture industries in Barnesville, Georgia.
-He later moved to Macon, Georgia and started the Bibb Manufacturing Company in 1876; it was a textile company that built and acquired mills, particularly in Columbus, Georgia.
+He later moved to Macon, Georgia, and started the Bibb Manufacturing Company in 1876; it was a textile company that built and acquired mills, particularly in Columbus, Georgia.

-In 1881, Hanson became the principal owner of the Macon Telegraph and Messenger, a republican opponent of the democratic Atlanta Constitution.
-It was reportedly at Hanson's request that Harry Stillwell Edwards composed a March 2, 1882 editorial in the Macon Telegraph that promoted a polytechnic college in the state of Georgia, in order to create a skilled workforce.
+In 1881, Hanson became the principal owner of the Macon Telegraph and Messenger, a Republican opponent of the Democratic Atlanta Constitution.
+It was reportedly at Hanson's request that Harry Stillwell Edwards composed a March 2, 1882, editorial in the Macon Telegraph that proposed to create a polytechnic college in Georgia to build a skilled workforce.